sevagh/freemusicdemixer.com/web/index.md

 </section>

 <section class="info-section">
-  <h3>Our new <b>automatic music transcription and MIDI generation</b> feature is lightweight, powerful, and will save you hours of manual work.
-Use your instrument instead of a MIDI controller and skip the music theory books!</h3>
+<h3>Save time with our powerful <b>automatic music transcription and MIDI generation</b>.
+Use your instrument instead of a MIDI controller!</h3>
 </section>

 <section class="image-section">